 The pink or red color is caused by leghemoglobin (similar to hemoglobin in blood) that controls oxygen flow to the bacteria.

 Plants can put on nodules, but the nodules may not be sufficient for fixating nitrogen.
 Poor nodules happen when inefficient Rhizobium strain, poor plant nutrition, pod filling, or other plant stress have occurred:

 yellow or pale green crop color

-As a consequence, inadequate nitrogen fixating nodules will result in lower yields, disease, and fungus prone plants, and will not utilize fertilizer efficiently.
+As a consequence, inadequate nitrogen fixating nodules will result in lower yields, disease, and fungus-prone plants, and will not utilize fertilizer efficiently.
 It is common for many farmers to apply nitrogen when they notice the nodules have characteristics of poorly developed nodules.
-Haphazardly adding the nitrogen is not an effective long-term method of fixing the problem of poorly developed nodules.
-Moreover, the addition of the nitrogen commonly goes underutilized only to contaminate the nearby waters.
+Haphazardly adding nitrogen is not an effective long-term method of fixing the problem of poorly developed nodules.
+Moreover, the addition of nitrogen commonly goes underutilized only to contaminate the nearby waters.

-Managing farm soils by only managing fertilizers, pesticides and herbicides are not the cure-all answer for record-breaking yields.
-Environmental impacts from this behavior towards managing farms degrade our soil health, contaminate our drinking water supplies, destroys beneficial species and wildlife, and causes added food safety concerns.
+Managing farm soils by only managing fertilizers, pesticides and herbicides is not the cure-all answer for record-breaking yields.
+Environmental impacts from this behavior towards managing farms degrade our soil health, contaminate our drinking water supplies, destroy beneficial species and wildlife, and cause added food safety concerns.